Skip to main content

 AI phishing detection encompasses technical and procedural approaches designed to identify phishing campaigns that use AI — primarily large language models — to generate, personalize, or scale their content.
 These methods attempt to answer: was this email, message, or communication crafted or enhanced by an AI system to deceive the recipient?

 This shift does not make phishing undetectable.
 It means detection must move from surface-level linguistic signals to deeper behavioral, structural, and contextual analysis.
-This page documents the technical mechanisms, evidence base, and known failure modes of current AI phishing detection approaches.
-For a step-by-step evaluation workflow, see the How to Detect AI Phishing practitioner guide.

 Which Threat Patterns It Addresses

 • AI-Morphed Malware (PAT-SEC-002) — AI-enhanced malicious payloads that adapt to evade detection.
-This includes phishing campaigns where AI generates polymorphic email content — each message linguistically unique — to defeat template-based email security filters.
+Concrete failure mode: Polymorphic email content where every message is linguistically unique, defeating template-based and hash-based email security filters that depend on known-bad signatures.

 How It Works